metapolator/metapolator/next/docs/metapolator-project-file-format.md

 ## Many UFOs

 Dave's alternative UFOv2 or UFOv3 many-UFOs approach.
 The benefit of this is that is is 'Load/Save' not 'Import/Export', as all the font data is always in a format that many existing UFO-native tools can edit.
 With this, Metapolator easily fits into existing worlflows.
-On the down side, it has some redundant UFO stuff.

 ```
 my-super-family.mf                   directory containing a Metapolator Project.